liangcheng-yu/hyperlight/docs/README.md

 # Hyperlight Project Documentation

-Hyperlight is an SDK for running isolated workloads inside hypervisors (e.g., KVM, Hyper-V) without the overhead of booting a full guest operating system inside the virtual machine.
+Hyperlight is a library for running hypervisor-isolated workloads without the overhead of booting a full guest operating system inside the virtual machine.

 By eliminating this overhead, Hyperlight can execute arbitrary code more efficiently.
 It's primarily aimed at supporting functions-as-a-service workloads, where a user's code must be loaded into memory and executed very quickly with high density.